annasoos/Weather_App_codecool_team_project/README.md

 ## Extra improvements

-The page is showing spinner while the content is loading.
+- The page is showing spinner while the content is loading.
-Each weather condition has an assigned background video.
+- Each weather condition has an assigned background video.
+- Custom cursor

 ## TODO

-- Responsivity adjustments (mobile version)
+- Responsivity and positioning adjustments
 - Additional development: weekly forecast